 - 1. Is the sponsor an independent investigator? - 2.
-Does the sponsor have the experience to direct the proposed research training, as evidenced by a track record regarding productivity, funding and prior trainees? - 3.
+Does the sponsor have the experience to direct the proposed training, as evidenced by a track record regarding productivity, funding and prior trainees? - 3.
 Does the sponsor have adequate current funding to support the applicant's project? - 4.
-Does the sponsor demonstrate familiarity with the applicant's career and developmental goals and provide a comprehensive training plan that supports the applicant's progress towards his/her research career plans? - 5.
+Does the sponsor demonstrate familiarity with the applicant's career and developmental goals and provide a comprehensive plan that supports the applicant's career goals, which should be outlined in the Personal Statement section of the applicant's biosketch? - 5.
 Is there a plan for instruction in the responsible conduct of research, taking into account the specific characteristics of the training program, the level of trainee experience, and the particular circumstances of the trainees?
 The reviewers will evaluate the adequacy of the proposed training in relation to the following: A sufficiently broad selection of subject matter, such as conflict of interest, authorship, data management, human subjects and animal use, laboratory safety, research misconduct, research ethics.
 AHA does not require submission of the NIH RCR form.